briannarick/briannarick.github.io/dataviz/dataviz.md

 Data visualizations are an important tool to broaden the reach of scientific research.
 My goal is to tailor my products to the intended audience, whether that be a specialized community of researchers at a scientific conference, or the general public who might have little exposure to the subject.

+My workflows integrate across platforms, including RStudio, ArcGIS, and Adobe Illustrator to create static and interactive visuals to display spatial and temporal data.

 ## Products
-Click on the image to see the full visualization
+<em>Click on the image to see the full visualization</em>

 <div id="gallery">